Botanical art

 Plant description

 Erect herbs to 70 cm high with stems and leaves sparsely hairy.
 Leaves narrowly obovate or narrowly elliptic, rarely subspathulate or ovate, basal leaves usually withered and senescent by anthesis, to 65 mm long and 8 mm wide, stem leaves to 47 mm long and 5 mm wide.
 Inflorescences terminal, globose, shortly cylindrical, or hemispherical to 3 cm long with 35 yellow flowers, with hairs at the base.
 Flowering between April and November.
-This subspecies is distinguish from the other subspecies found in South Australia by having perianth 10-15 mm long and style 7-10.5 mm long while P. modestus (formally P. gaudichaudii ssp. parviflorus) has perianth 7.5-9 mm long and style 4.5-5 mm long.
+This species is distinguished from the closely related species found in South Australia by having perianth 10-15 mm long and style 7-10.5 mm long while P. modestus (formally P. gaudichaudii ssp. parviflorus) has perianth 7.5-9 mm long and style 4.5-5 mm long.
 Fruits are yellow-brown globular or cylindrical head containing numerous long papery and hairy fruits, each containing one seed.
 Seeds are orange-brown reniform seed.
 Seed embryo type is peripheral.

 Seed collection and propagation